Venetian Snares: Mid-2000s to mid-2010s: Rossz Csillag Alatt Született and slowing output

 Funk first released in 2005 his tribute album to his hometown, Winnipeg is a Frozen Shithole, before releasing Rossz Csillag Alatt Született, an album inspired by Funk's recent Hungary trip that combines fast breakbeats with classical strings and trumpets, to critical acclaim.
-Tiny Mix Tapes called it Funk's '...most accomplished album to date', describing the album as '... of uncouth beauty that is at once sublime, timeless, cinematic, sporadic, and moving from start to finish for the uppity junglist or the CBC Radio 1 listener in your family'.
+'Tiny Mix Tapes called it Funk's "...most accomplished album to date", describing the album as "... of uncouth beauty that is at once sublime, timeless, cinematic, sporadic, and moving from start to finish for the uppity junglist or the CBC Radio 1 listener in your family".
 At the same year, Funk has also released another album, Meathole, and debuted under his new acid-oriented alias, Last Step, in You're a Nice Girl.

 In the later years, Funk's amount of releases would decrease to at least one each year, compared to as many as six earlier before.
 The next year, 2006, Funk released one album, Cavalcade of Glee and Dadaist Happy Hardcore Pom Poms, and a single EP, Hospitality.
-2007 saw the release another classical-styled album, My Downfall (Original Soundtrack), an EP, Pink + Green, a 10-inch series of dubstep-styled Black Sabbath covers under Snares, and his first full-length self-titled album under Last Step.
-Funk followed it next year, 2008, with another Last Step album, 1961.
-He also released the Detrimentalist album and the Miss Balaton single in the same year.
-2009 saw the release of the album Filth, and the Horsey Noises EP.
+Another classical-styled album, My Downfall (Original Soundtrack); the Pink + Green EP, a 10-inch series of dubstep-styled Black Sabbath covers under Snares; and his first full-length self-titled album under Last Step, were released in 2007.
+In 2008, Funk released another Last Step album, 1961.
+He also released the Detrimentalist album and the "Miss Balaton" single in the same year.
+The album Filth and the Horsey Noises EP were released in 2009.
 Afterwards in 2010, Funk released the My So-Called Life album and a 12-inch collaboration with Red Hot Chili Peppers guitarist John Frusciante under Speed Dealer Moms.
 Funk's only release in 2011 is the EP Cubist Reggae.
-2012 saw three new releases by Funk, with two EPs Fool The Detector and Affectionate, and a Last Step album, Sleep.
-2013 saw him release Live At WTW 07 (AKA Return Of The Snare) - June 15, 2001.
-Funk's next release came in 2014 with a new album, My Love is a Bulldozer, as well as a self-titled debut collaboration album with Joanne Pollock, Poemss, and a self-released Last Step EP, Lost Sleep.
-Funk released the EP, Your Face, the following year 2015.
+Two EPs Fool the Detector and Affectionate, as well as a Last Step album Sleep. were released in 2012.
+Live At WTW 07 (AKA Return Of The Snare) - June 15, 2001 was released in 2013.
+Funk's next release came in 2014 with a new album, My Love Is a Bulldozer, as well as a self-titled debut collaboration album with Joanne Pollock, Poemss, and a self-released Last Step EP, Lost Sleep.
+Funk released the Your Face EP in 2015.